-- Five buildings (noted in blue in the map below) 2 ½ storeys, similar to adjacent townhouse developments;
+- Five buildings (noted in blue in the map below) 2 ½ storeys in height;

 - Three buildings (noted in yellow in the map below) up to 3 ½ storeys in height;

-- Up to 120 units of new residential development, including:
+- Up to 120 units of new residential development;

 - Council approved Bylaw 2021-07 Canadian Rockies Public Schools (CRPS) Lawrence Grassi Middle School Area Redevelopment Plan after a public hearing on March 1, 2022.
 The approved Area Redevelopment Plan is posted on this page: Area Structure & Redevelopment Plans.